Master of Arts in Teaching in Special Education (iPad Enhanced)

 - Would like to build a career in special education

 - Would like to get your degree in as few as 15 months

 - Want to study at a well-established teaching institution

 Learn more about teacher preparation programs offered at NLU >>

 Why NLU for Teaching Special Education

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of Illinois’ Golden Apple Award winners — one of the most prestigious teacher honors in the state.
+Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of winners of Illinois’ Golden Apple Award — one of the most prestigious teacher honors in the state.
 NLU’s updated curriculum aims to prepare teachers for the changing and increasingly complex professional roles of special educator in today’s schools.
 The combination and scheduling of coursework and intensive clinical experience enable students to practice what they are learning in the field.

 What You Will Learn